Dabbling in spiritualism while alive, made it easier for us to reside there

 In the reception room, there was a picture of George, their loyal servant, and materials about his life with the family.

 Displays were added in the carriage house and the servants house.
 The carriage house showcases some of the historical vehicles used by the family, while the servants house offers new peeks into the lives of those who worked there.

 The front yard is large, with some impressive trees, which are very old indeed.
 Downing as a landscaper understood the needs of trees as they grew older, leaving plenty of room for their root system.

-Outside, in the back of the mansion, one finds the original barn-carriage house and ice house, which for the first time in years was filled with blocks of ice harvested from Lake Rebecca in February of 2007.
+Outside, in the back of the mansion, one finds the original barn-carriage house and an ice house, which for the first time in years was filled with actual blocks of ice harvested from Lake Rebecca in February of 2007.
 The people of Hastings got together and had fun figuring out the best way to do this.
-Visitors can now see how ice was stored and used before the era of refrigeration.
+Visitors had the rare opportunity see how ice was stored and used before the era of refrigeration.

 The grounds are lovely as well.
 As General LeDuc was a gentleman farmer when he wasn’t traveling, his apple tree grove, and grape arbor are still there and in great shape.